HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 Our kids really take this phrase to heart when it comes to sweeping the kitchen floor.
 I'm a little worried about that one still.

+### "It's time to do your favorite job!"
+We taught our toddlers that clearing their dishes after a meal is their favorite job, and that it's an insult for someone to do it for you.
+I made up a song about doing it for them, and I do a really annoying happy dance.
+We all pretend to like to put away our dishes.
+We pretend to like to put away their dishes.

+They carry their plate, dump it in the trash can, and put it in the correct section of the dishwasher.
+They get the step stool, dump out their milk in the sink, and put their cup in it's place in the dishwasher.
+They put their own silverware in there too.

+When we say, "I'm going to do your favorite job!" my toddlers scream and run to do it.
+This only works if you actually put away their dishes when you say you will.

+Let's talk about monkeys.
+Some scientists did an experiment on monkeys.
+If they pressed a button, they got a treat.
+They did this until the monkeys learned it really well.
+Then, all of a sudden, the button stopped producing treats.
+They counted how many times the monkeys continued to press the button.
+It was six or eight.
+Then, they made it so the button would only sometimes deliver a treat.
+And then after a while they turned off all the treats.
+So the monkeys were used to intermittent rewards, and then suddenly rewards disappeared.
+Guess how many times the monkeys pressed the button after intermittent rewards?
+A hundred times.

+So if you want kids to keep pressing your buttons, only sometimes give them what they want.

+### "I will ask politely one more time."
+I say this with my last shred of patience when I have asked a child to do a job and they have ignored me.
+If they continue to ignore me, I will mete punishment (right now it's moving clips down.)

+### "Confirm that you heard me."
+If a kid is upstairs or on devices, and I say something important, I will require them to say "I heard you."
+This puts them on the hook.
+It removes the excuse, "Sorry, I didn't hear you."

+### "Bum or knees"
+I don't know if it's just my children, but they frequently stand on their chairs at meals.
+Maybe my table is tall, maybe my children are short, but it happens often.
+It's pretty quick to say, and doesn't need to derail the conversation.

+### "Is your tummy full and happy?"

 ### "Guess and I'll tell you."
 This is my go-to for when kids ask me how to spell things, or the answer to a non-homework math problem.
 I think it's a worthwhile exercise for them to guess, and then hear the correct answer.
 I respond with the same tone whether they get it right or not.